pytorch/pytorch/docs/source/notes/large_scale_deployments.rst

 Invoking callbacks adds some overhead, so usually it's useful to just randomly sample operator invocations.
-This can be enabled on per-callback basis with an optional sampling rate passed into ``torch::autograd::profiler::pushCallback``.
+This can be enabled on per-callback basis with an optional sampling rate passed into ``torch::autograd::profiler::pushGlobalCallback``.

-Note, that ``pushCallback`` is not thread-safe and can be called only when no PyTorch operator is running.
+Note, that ``pushGlobalCallback`` is not thread-safe and can be called only when no PyTorch operator is running.
 Usually, it's a good idea to call them once during initialization.